How to use notebooks in Azure Data Studio

 Click Run to execute each cell.

 SQL Kernel to connect to SQL Server instance

 SQL Kernel to connect to PostgreSQL Server instance

 Configure Python for Notebooks

 When you select any of the other kernels apart from SQL from the kernel dropdown, this prompts you to Configure Python for Notebooks.
 The Notebook dependencies get installed in a specified location but you can decide whether to set the installation location.
-This installation can take some time and it is recommended to not close the application until the installation is complete.
-Once the installation finishes, you can start writing code in the supported language.
+This installation can take some time and it's recommended to not close the application until the installation is complete.
+Once the installation is complete, you can start writing code in the supported language.

-Once the installation succeeds, you will find a notification in the Task History along with the location of the Jupyter backend server running in the Output Terminal.
+Once the installation succeeds, you can find a notification in the Task History along with the location of the Jupyter backend server running in the Output Terminal.

 |SQL Kernel||Write SQL Code targeted at your relational database.|

 |PySpark3 and PySpark Kernel||Write Python code using Spark compute from the cluster.|

 |Spark Kernel||Write Scala and R code using Spark compute from the cluster.|